ash-project/ash/documentation/topics/actions/actions.md

 - **Query Actions**: Read queries do not currently have `before_transaction`, `after_transaction`, or `around_transaction` callbacks
 - **Around Action Behavior**: `around_action` hooks do not complete their "end" phase if the action fails
-- **Generic Actions**: Generic actions support validations, preparations, and hooks (before_action/after_action) but do not support transaction-level hooks like before_transaction/after_transaction.
+- **Generic Actions**: Generic actions support validations, preparations, and all hook types including transaction-level hooks (before_transaction/after_transaction/around_transaction).

 ### Complete Lifecycle Flow